giuliogatto/cleverish-todo-app/README.md

 });
 ```

+INSTRUCTIONS:

+STEP 1: INSERT TRAINING DATA.
+Insert some activities that you like with a positive Sentiment, and some activities that you don't like with negative Sentiment.

+STEP 2: INSERT YOUR TODO LIST.
+Insert some activities in the ToDo list.
+Those activities should be similar, but not equal, to the one in the training data.
+For example try and input 'shopping' with the already provided training data.

+STEP 3: SENTIMENT ANALYSIS.
+The LSTM Neural Network will try to detect if the new activity will be enjoyable for you (positive ) or not(negative ).

 I implemented the ToDo App with Vue and VueX, but it can easily be converted to React/Redux.
 You can find a live demo in here: https://codesandbox.io/s/rjo0qv5ppn